 Effective for the 2016/2017-2019/2020 Delivery Years, an EE Resource may have offered and cleared both non-Capacity Performance and Capacity Performance commitments on such EE Resource.
 PJM will set the initial ICAP Owned of the EE Resource for the Delivery Year to the PJM approved Capacity Performance value from the Delivery Year Post-Installation M&V Report and such EE Resource will be considered fully CP capable.
 As needed for an EE Resource Provider, PJM will create a proxy Annual EE Resource for each modeled LDA and set the initial ICAP Owned for such EE Resource to the EE Provider's total PJM approved Nominated EE Values minus the total PJM approved Capacity Performance values for all EE Resources in such LDA based on the Delivery Year Post-Installation M&V Report.
-The proxy Annual EE Resource Provider may use any Available Capacity on the proxy Annual EE Resource in a replacement capacity transaction(s) to reduce the non-Capacity Performance commitments on generation or Demand Resource (prior to 2019/2020 Delivery Year).
+The proxy Annual EE Resource will not be able to take on a Capacity Performance commitment.
+The EE Resource Provider may use any Available Capacity on the proxy Annual EE Resource in a replacement capacity transaction(s) to reduce the non-Capacity Performance commitments on another EE Resource(s) or to reduce the non-Capacity Performance commitments on generation or Demand Resource (prior to 2019/2020 Delivery Year).